dbeck/dbeck.github.io/_posts/2015-06-12-system-five-semaphores.markdown

 This is the power of atomic operations.
 I can wait for the value to be _previous_value+1_ in the first operation.
 This first operation decreases the value but that doesn't bother me much, because I know I can add it back in the next operation, so the subscriber won't visibly change the counter's value but still it could wait for it to reach at least _previous_value+1_.

 This is the plus over POSIX semaphores.
-However there is a not so minor issue here.
+There is a not so minor issue though.
 The maximum value of this counter is 32767.
 Fortunately this can be solved by the set nature of the semaphore and the atomic operations.

 ### Counter with overflow

 To overcome the limitation of my previous counter I will use a semaphore with two values in the set.

-The trick is in the subscriber part.
+The trick is in the publisher part.
 I will use the set's values as a base 10.000 integer.
 The first value in the set is the least significant and the second is the most significant value.

     // create the semaphore
     key_t semkey = ftok("/tmp/whatever", 1);